0/1 Constrained Optimization Solving Sample Average Approximation for Chance Constrained Programming: Introduction

 One can observe that $\|\Z\|^+_0$ counts the number of columns in $\Z$ with positive maximum values.
 Motivated by \eqref{SAAP}, in this paper, we study $0/1$ (or step) constrained optimization (SCO):

 where $\G(\bfx) :\R^{K}\rightarrow\R^{M\times N}$ is continuously differentiable and $s\ll N$ is a given positive integer.
-Hereafter, the entry in the $m$th row and $n$th column of $\G(\bfx)$ is denoted by $G_{mn}(\bfx)$.
-The above problem is NP-hard due to the discrete nature of the $0/1$ loss function.
-However, it is capable of solving various applications.
-For example, if and $s\leq\lceil \alpha N\rceil$, the minimal integer no less than $\alpha N$, then model \eqref{SCP} turns to \eqref{SAAP}.
-In addition, if $\G(\cdot)$ is a linear mapping and $M=1$, then model \eqref{SCP} enables us to deal with support vector machine \cite{CV95, wang2021support} and one-bit compressed sensing \cite{BB08,zhou2022computing}.
+Hereafter, the entry in the $m$th row and $n$th column of $\G(\bfx)$ is denoted by $G_{mn}(\bfx)$, {and we always assume that $\Omega\cap\CF\neq\emptyset$.} The above problem is NP-hard due to the discrete nature of the $0/1$ loss function. {However, it can be applied to deal with various applications.
+For example, if let and $s=\lceil \alpha N\rceil$, the minimal integer no less than $\alpha N$, then model \eqref{SCP} turns to \eqref{SAAP}.
+We emphasize that besides addressing \eqref{SAAP}, model \eqref{SCP} can also handle many other deterministic problems, such as support vector machine \cite{CV95, wang2021support} and one-bit compressed sensing \cite{BB08,zhou2022computing} by taking $\G(\bfx)=\A\bfx+\bfb$, $M=1$, and $\Omega=\R^K$, where $\A$ and $\bfb$ are a deterministic matrix and vector without involving the realizations of random variable $\bfxi$.
+In this regard, (SCO) is more general than (SAA).}